-These unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2019 and September 30, 2018 have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
-The accounting policies adopted in the preparation of the unaudited condensed interim consolidated financial statements are consistent with those followed in the preparation of the Company's audited annual consolidated financial statements for the year ended December 31, 2018, except for the adoption of new standards effective as of January 1, 2019.
+These amended and restated unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2019 and September 30, 2018 have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
+The accounting policies adopted in the preparation of the amended and restated unaudited condensed interim consolidated financial statements are consistent with those followed in the preparation of the Company's audited annual consolidated financial statements for the year ended December 31, 2018, except for the adoption of new standards effective as of January 1, 2019.
 The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
 The Company applied, as of January 1, 2019, International Financial Reporting Standard ("IFRS") 16, Leases and Interpretation of the IFRS Interpretations Committee ("IFRIC") 23, Uncertainty over income tax treatments.
 As required by IAS 34, the nature and effect of these changes are disclosed in Note 3.

-These unaudited condensed interim consolidated financial statements do not conform in all respects to the requirements of IFRS as issued by the International Accounting Standards Board ("IASB") for annual financial statements.
-Accordingly, these unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's December 31, 2018 audited annual consolidated financial statements and notes.
+These amended and restated unaudited condensed interim consolidated financial statements do not conform in all respects to the requirements of IFRS as issued by the International Accounting Standards Board ("IASB") for annual financial statements.
+Accordingly, these amended and restated unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's December 31, 2018 audited annual consolidated financial statements and notes.

-These unaudited condensed interim consolidated financial statements were approved by the Board of Directors of the Company (the "Board") on November 11, 2019.
+These amended and restated unaudited condensed interim consolidated financial statements were approved by the Board of Directors of the Company (the "Board") on March 29, 2020.

-Notes to Unaudited Condensed Interim Consolidated Financial Statements
+Notes to Amended and Restated Unaudited Condensed Interim Consolidated Financial Statements